Skip to Content

 .bg--gradient { background: var(--gradient); }

-Hex without #
+Hex values without #

 <div class="c-fff bgc-0f172a"></div>